-Mr Nam Yet Lam joined Advent Electronics Pte Ltd ("Advent") in July 2000 as Manager of Operations, and was subsequently promoted to Director of Operations in January 2006.
-He has been the Acting Chief Executive Officer of Advent from July 2008 to February 2009.
+Mr Nam Yet Lam was appointed as the Acting Chief Executive Officer of Advent Electronics Pte Ltd ("Advent") in July 2008.
+He joined Advent in July 2000 as Manager of Operations, and was subsequently promoted to Director of Operations in January 2006.
 Mr Nam holds a Bachelor of Science (Economics) degree from the University of London and a Diploma in Mechanical Engineering from Ngee Ann Polytechnic.